status-im/thundercloud/README.md

 - Install NVM to have a working NodeJS setup.
 If you don't, nodeJS and npm will probably break in many, many ways.
 Once you have NVM, set it to Node version 10.
 - Install the Yarn package manager: https://yarnpkg.com/lang/en/docs/install/
-- Run `yarn install` to install dependencies
+- Run `yarn install && cd deploy/faucet && yarn install` to install dependencies

 ### Start